 If the student is not satisfied with the proposed solution, the student may appeal in writing to the Department of Student and Academic Affairs.
-Student and Academic Affairs will have five (5) school days upon receipt of the grievance to review the action(s) taken up to that point.
-Student and Academic Affairs will either concur with the action taken by the Campus President or offer an additional solution in writing to the student.
+The Director of Student and Academic Affairs will have five (5) school days upon receipt of the grievance to review the action(s) taken up to that point.
+The Director of Student and Academic Affairs will either concur with the action taken by the Campus President or offer an additional solution in writing to the student.